mrkanister/slides/README.md

 Here, have some quotes:

+> "People think that the purpose of memory is to remember the past, and
+> that's not the purpose of memory.
+The purpose of memory is to extract
+> out from the past lessons to structure the future."
+> -- Jordan B. Peterson

 > "Organizations which design systems ... are constrained to produce
 > designs which are copies of the communication structures of these
 > organizations.”